Church of San Giovanni Evangelista

 Chapel of Santa Rosalia

-On the right side of the nave there is the chapel dedicated to Santa Rosalia (the church is also dedicated to the saint as it can be red in the architrave of the big façade window).
+On the right side of the nave is the chapel dedicated to Santa Rosalia (the church is also dedicated to the Saint as can be read in the architrave of the large window on the facade).

-In contrast with the little spaces, the plasters, dimensioned for a wider environment, form an exuberant complex of friezes and frescos reminding various episodes of the Saint' life.
+In contrast to the small space (the small chapel measures approximately 6.00 x 3.30 x 3.70 metres), the stuccoes, sized for a larger environment, form an exuberant complex of friezes and frescoes recalling various episodes of life of the Saint.

-It is a rich triumph of small angels and plasters that find a unique breath in the veiled light filtering from the hemispheric little canopy that in the top closes the chapel.
+It is a sumptuous triumph of cherubs and stuccos that finds its only breath in the veiled light filtering from the hemispherical dome that closes the chapel at the top.

 Bronte/Chiesa di S. Giovanni, Cappella Santa Rosalia, la volta